 Hurricanes can inflict considerable damage to both lives and property.
-Thankfully, being prepared can help you, your business, and your family minimize the damaging effects of a storm.
-The best time to getting prepared is before the unwelcoming season arrives.
+Thankfully, being prepared can help you, your business and your family minimize the damaging effects of a storm.
+The best time to get prepared is before the unwelcoming hurricane season arrives.

 • Keep All Non-Perishable Emergency Supplies at Hand: Whenever a disaster warning is issued, people rush to stores to stock up on necessary things.
 Hence, it is wise to avoid the rush by keeping the following at hand:

 ➢ Tools and supplies for emergency repairs at home like hammers, heavy plastic sheets, plywood, etc.

 ➢ Food items that don’t require cooking or refrigeration

 ➢ A wrench along with another basic tool

 In case you need to evacuate, bring along all the items mentioned above with you.
 If food items or batteries approach their expiration dates before the season, use them and replace them.

 • Create an Inventory of Your Personal Property: This will help ensure that you have amply insured to replace your personal belongings.
 This will also accelerate the claim process, support losses for income tax-related purposes, and substantially aid you in filing a hurricane damage claim.
 In case you need to evacuate, make sure to carry your home inventory as the most important papers with you.